dev-mhowells/web-applications/html_challenges/07_deploying.md

 ## Project Setup

-Create a new account on Heroku if you don't have one, and go to [your applications](https://dashboard.heroku.com/apps) page.
+Create a new account on Heroku if you don't have one, then run the commands below.

-Create a new application.
-Choose a unique name (such as `my-sinatra-app-{your-name}`) and leave the default region.

 ```bash
 $ cd my-web-project/